-Most companies are able to qualify for a short term business loan.
+Most companies are able to qualify for a short term business funding.
 This is why this financing option tends to be desirable.
 Small Business Funders look at business owners’ personal credit scores to determine how qualified they are.
 Typically, they approve merchants with an average credit score Small Business Funding, based on their past and future revenue.

 Small Business Funders also tend to look at a business’s cash flow projections.
 Small businesses that are able to demonstrate consistent monthly revenue are more likely to receive approval over a business that has inconsistent months of revenue.
 For instance, a business that steadily brings in $7,000 or more on a monthly basis is considered stable as compared to a business that fluctuates between bringing in $5,000-$7,000 each month.
-The purpose of looking into cash flow is to ensure that the business won’t be relying on cash flow financing through the short term loan for more than 30 days.
+The purpose of looking into cash flow is to ensure that the business won’t be relying on cash flow financing through the short term funding for more than 30 days.